-When you enter your Kerberos username and password at a login prompt, the password is never actually sent across the network Instead, it is converted into a specially coded format that is then compared with a special time-stamped code string sent from the Kerberos authentication server.
+When you enter your MIT Kerberos username and password at a login prompt, the password is never actually sent across the network.
+Instead, it is converted into a specially coded format that is then compared with a special time-stamped code string sent from the Kerberos authentication server.
 Your password isn't sent anywhere, yet your identity is confirmed.

 MIT has an open networking environment, e.g., we are not behind a firewall.
 Therefore, it is especially important to have secure authentication systems.
 Kerberos is the backbone authentication system for MIT's core computer systems.

 When registering, you'll provide your MIT ID number, your real name, and (if you are a new student) a set of six "magic words".
 You will then specify: